loomio/loomio_help/content/user_manual/groups/settings/index.md

 To learn how to edit the basics such as your **Group description** or **Cover photo**, see [starting a group](/en/guides/getting_started/starting_a_group).

-Users may be made [admins](https://help.loomio.org/en/user_manual/groups/membership/#admin) from the Members tab.
+Users may be made admins from the Members tab.
+For explicit steps, [click here](https://help.loomio.org/en/user_manual/groups/membership/#admin).

 Admin of [subgroups](../subgroups) have very similar permissions, but only for that subgroup.
 More details on how subgroups are administered, and by whom, [here](../subgroups).